Success of our charity largely owes to a team of dedicated, passionate volunteers whom we train and support to support our beneficiaries.

 Gateway Assistant >>> EEAC volunteer role description – Gateway Assistant

 Gateway Assistant is a real opportunity for everybody who wants to make real impact on lives of our users.
-You will help us with handling of enquiries and calls from people in need, collect important pieces of monitoring, and assist our caseworkers with appointments.
+You will help us with handling of inquiries and calls from people in need, collect important pieces of monitoring, and assist our caseworkers with appointments.
 Gateway Assistant is an excellent opportunity for all those who are interested in advisory roles (e.g. as solicitors, caseworkers, key workers), seek solid business administration experience and want to polish their communication skills.
 This role requires minimum time commitment, very good to fluent English language skills and very good literacy skills.
 CURRENTLY no places available.

 Community Champion >>> EEAC volunteer role description – Community Champion

 Community Champion is a volunteer role in our ‘Living Rights’ project co-funded by the European Commission.
 The goal of the project is to provide awareness and information on rights of EU nationals living in the UK.
 Your role is to support our work by helping the project co-ordinator to reach out to Eastern European communities living in Greater London and provide awareness raising workshops, outreach surgeries and other events.
 This role is perfect for those who have good understanding of one or more of Eastern European communities and have time and possibility to work on flexible basis, including evenings and weekends.
 You have to speak fluently in English and one of Eastern European languages.
-The role s flexible so it may suit those who work full-time.
+The role is flexible so it may suit those who work full-time.

-Currently we are looking for volunteers who speak Slovak / Czech, Lithuanian.
+We are currently are looking for volunteers who speak Slovak / Czech, Lithuanian.

 Want to do some good but don’t have time for regular volunteering in our office in Hammersmith?
 We have a solution to that!
 We are seeking volunteers to translate written materials in English into Central and Eastern European languages.
 We are currently looking for people to help us with translating from English to: Slovak, Czech, Hungarian and Estonian.
 You will need a computer with a word processor and access to broadband with email address.
 If you have spare time in afternoon, evening or weekend and you want to make a difference – be in touch!
-CURRENTLY no places available.